joeecodes/joeecodes/README.md

 </p>

 <p align="center">
-    My main project at the moment is maintaing the Discord bot Lyfe
+    My main project at the moment is maintaing the Discord bot Lyfe.
+    My main language is Python but I am steadily learning other languages like Java and JavaScript.
+I have been coding Python since 2018 and only recently had a large enough project to start writing in it again.
+Another project that I'm working on is a Java plugin for Minecraft with the help of <a href="https://github.com/NegativeKB">NegativeKB</a>.
 </p>

 <br/>